High-Dimensional Inference for Generalized Linear Models with Hidden Confounding: Generalized Linear Models with Hidden Confounding

 \section{Generalized Linear Models with Hidden Confounding}

-In this section, we first setup a generalized linear model with hidden confounding and introduce a scientific application of our model framework.
-Then we will discuss related high-dimensional models with hidden confounding as well as the methods to adjust for confounders in existing literature.
+In this section, we first set up a generalized linear model with hidden confounding and introduce a scientific application of our model framework.
+Then we will discuss related high-dimensional models in the existing literature.